💬 Discuss

 🪪 Passport + ETIAS check

 U.S. citizens — passport must have 6 months validity beyond return.
-EU ETIAS launches in 2026 — verify if required by Jun 25 departure. ~€7/pp if so.
+Verify ETIAS status before departure. ~€7/pp if required.

 $0–25/pp